mikeonslow/dtw-mcp/README.md

 ![Standardizing AI Apps](images/standardize-ai-apps.png)

-> **Context is king.** The more relevant, timely, and structured the context you give your AI, the more powerful and reliable it becomes.
-MCP is the backbone that makes this possible.

 ### The Evolution of Protocols

->Just as REST standardized web APIs and LSP standardized IDE tooling, MCP standardizes how AI applications interact with external systems.
+Just as REST standardized web APIs and LSP standardized IDE tooling, MCP standardizes how AI applications interact with external systems.
 Let's look at how these protocols evolved

 | Protocol | Purpose | Impact |
 |----------|---------|---------|